surifirstpin/biplus_documentation/docs/DataRun.md

 - **Stacked** Series values are added on the y-axis, so each consecutive series appears above the last.
 Be sure that the units of all series match.

-- **Datasets** enables you to perform alignment, set currency formats for measure values and calculation column value and perform group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.
+- **Datasets** section enables you to perform alignment, set currency formats for measure values and calculation column value and perform group aggregates ( Sum, Avg, Max, Min, Count ) on the consolidated values of the field.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/8e769a4f2914fa97d5f4672fd4e542ed2f88a246/images/row_grouping.png)